mkumar-02/openg2p-self-service-portal/G2P-Self-Service-Portal/Documentation/main-dashboard.md

 ## Functionalities Added
   ### Header
    - Logo with portal name is clickable and go to main
    - Search bar is placed in header.
-As of now no functionality added.
+As of now no functionality added
    - Language selection option provided.
-As of now, its static.
+As of now, its static
-   - user icon is placed with dropdown feature of user profile and logout options.
+   - User icon is placed with dropdown feature of user profile and logout options

   ### Myprograms
-  - write logic in controllers and bring data to table which is designed in block of myprograms.
+  - Write logic in controllers and bring data to table which is designed in block of myprograms
-  - Search and sort options are in progress.
+  - Search and sort options are in progress

   ### Cards
-  - Cards of All Programs, Other Services, Entitlements have designed.
+  - Cards of All Programs, Other Services, Entitlements have designed
   ### Footer
-  - Logo with portal name is clickable and go to main.
+  - Logo with portal name is clickable and go to main
-  - Nav links added to link to other pages.
+  - Nav links added to link to other pages
-  - Copyright link also added.
+  - Copyright link also added